Article

 Paying unemployment insurance

-On top of withholding federal taxes such as Medicare and Social Security taxes, employers are responsible for withholding and paying certain Utah state taxes from employees’ payroll.
+On top of managing federal taxes such as Medicare and Social Security taxes, employers are responsible for withholding and paying certain Utah state taxes from employees’ payroll.
 These taxes together are referred to as employer payroll taxes or payroll withholding.
 One of the taxes you must pay is unemployment insurance (UI).

-Unemployment insurance is a national program administered by the US Department of Labor and provides temporary payments to people who are unemployed through no fault of their own.
+UI is a federal and state-run program administered by the US Department of Labor that provides temporary payments to people who are unemployed through no fault of their own.
+Employers make contributions to the program based on a taxable wage base of $48,900 in 2025.
 You can manage your Utah unemployment insurance through an online portal.
-For more information on paying your unemployment insurance, refer to the Utah Department of Workforce Services.

-SUI Tax Rate | Description |
+Name | Rate | Description |

 Withholding personal income tax from your Utah employee

-After you withhold the tax from your employee, you are responsible for paying the amount you withheld to the state.
-You can file and pay the withholding amount online.
-For more information on paying the withholding amount, refer to the Utah Tax Commission.
+After you withhold PIT from your employee, you are responsible for paying the amount you withheld to the state.
+You must file and pay online monthly if you withhold $1000 or more per month.
+Otherwise, you can file and pay quarterly.

 Deel US Payroll